-According to Vyacheslav Leonov, Head of the Production Department of Biomedical Cell Products at the Sechenov Clinical Center, cultured cells are introduced into the knee with a catheter.
+According to Vyacheslav Leonov, Head of the Production Department of Biomedical Cell Products at the Sechenov Clinical Center, cultured cells are introduced into the knee using a catheter.
 One portion of biomaterial can restore up to 6 square centimeters of cartilage.

 The cells adhere to the defect area almost immediately, the exposure during the operation does not exceed 15 minutes